Rise Up, Shepherd, and Follow: Legacy

 "Rise Up, Shepherd" has become a popular song in a variety of traditions, appearing in collections of black spirituals, hymns, and Christmas carols.
 One source states its popularity grew in the 1980s during a revived interest in black spiritual music.

-In particular, the song's relationship and probable origin with Civil War–era black Americans has given the song special meaning in the context of black history.
-For example, it appears in the poet and playwright Langston Hughes' Black Nativity, an adaptation of the Nativity story staged with an all-black cast.
+In particular, the song's relationship and probable origin with Civil War–era black Americans has given the song special meaning within black history.
+In 1932, the historically black school Tuskegee Institute (now Tuskegee University) commissioned Katharine Lamb Tait to design stained glass windows depicting famous spirituals for its chapel, including "Rise Up, Shepherd."
+The song also appears in the poet and playwright Langston Hughes' Black Nativity, an adaptation of the Nativity story staged with an all-black cast.